JekSemolava/portfolio/README.md

 #I am now seeking new opportunities to continue growing professionally and contributing my skills to an innovative team like yours.

-#I am eager to bring my experience and passion for Web Development to Reliance BPO, and I look forward to the possibility of contributing to your team's continued success.
+#I am eager to bring my experience and passion for Web Development and I look forward to the possibility of contributing to your team's continued success.